Chin-Fu-Liu/Acute-stroke_Detection_Segmentation/README.md

 $ pip install tensorflow==2.0.0
 $ pip install tensorflow-gpu==2.0.0
 ```
-(We don't support GPU in this version, but it will be included in the next updated version.
+(We don't support GPU in this version yet, but it will be included in the next updated version.
 Hence, please also install `tensorflow-gpu`.)

 ### STEP 4: How to get the predicted stroke mask